professor-developer/android-quizgame/readme.md

 # Features
 - Educational (General knowledge).
-- Added comments so it will help you understand code much better
+- Added comments above code so it will help you understand code much better
-- It has database to store questions with there options and answer
+- It has database to store questions
 - Correct answer +1 coin
-- Timmer of 20 sec for each que
+- Timmer of 20 sec for each question
 - Good and Extensible UI.
+- Can be played offline
 - Compatibility with Android API-14 and above
 - minSdkVersion 14
 - targetSdkVersion 25
+	@@ -34,7 +35,7 @@

 # Screenshots
 ![capture1](https://cloud.githubusercontent.com/assets/22947683/21770990/7ef9c3f2-d63a-11e6-95dd-afc016cec681.PNG)